luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Modify an Element on a page

-Users with the permissions to edit dashbaords can modify charts and maps directly from within the dashboard.
+Users with the permissions to edit dashboards can modify charts and maps directly from within the dashboard.
 1. Open the dashboard and navigate to the element you would like to change.
 2. Click the <img src="media/images/icon_edit_dashboard.png" height="20" align="top" alt='pencil '></img> icon in the top right corner of the card element.
 3. In the page that appears you will be able to change the chart or map settings.